 Being realistic about pain and discomfort

 The soreness and swelling tend to resolve quite quickly after the procedure, so we would not expect you to be in significant discomfort for any length of time.
-That is simply not our experience.

 Hip, flank and back liposuction may come with an increased level of discomfort for some people due to the nature of the treatment area and the healing process.
 Some lower back pain may linger after the first few days, but again, all discomfort should be within manageable limits and pass.
-Some soreness is normal, and regular pain control medication should help you manage.
+Some soreness is normal, and regular pain control medication should help you manage it.

 At ENRICH Clinic, your comfort is very important to us.
-We’ll make sure you have sufficient pain-killers to deal with any pain.
+We’ll make sure you have sufficient painkillers to deal with any pain.
 Remember that we are always contactable if you are concerned.

 Pain tolerance with tumescent liposuction

 Just 30-50 ml of blood was lost on average during the full tumescent procedure, which is about three tablespoons.
 Most people returned to work within 1-3 days, with no stitches required.
-This is compared to the regular liposuction that can have a blood loss of 8-10 litres.

 Why such variance in our experience of pain after hip, flank or back liposuction?

 Many factors influence our perception of pain, for example, how swollen or inflamed an area is, which layers of tissue (bone, muscle, skin) are affected, and our pain threshold.
-Each body area has specific types of nerves cells in it.
+Each body area has specific types of nerve cells in it.

 Internal organs, for example, have nerves that produce a dull ache, whereas the nerves in your skin, produce a very different, sharp pain.
 Bones again feel different, as do tendons and ligaments.